 Sauvignon Blanc and other intensely citrussy whites such as Rueda ***

 If you’re not a fan of aromatic whites Sauvignon Blanc is the best alternative though may get overwhelmed by hotter dishes.
 Best with Thai-spiced seafood, salads and stir-fries.

-Not my favourite wine as a general rule but a good budget option with Thai.
+The quality of Torrontes has much improved since I first made this suggestion a few years ago.
+A good budget option with Thai.
 Inexpensive Chilean or Hungarian Gewürztraminer is probably a better bet though.

 Fruity rosé **